Samuelschoeberl/ATLA_Campaign/Player Root/PCs/Puy/Bending Rules - Puy/by Action Type/Bonus Action/Smoldering Focus - Puy.md

 #Bonus_Action_Puy

-- Description: Calm your breath and focus heat into a small, steady kernel for control or precision.
+- Description: Calm your breath and focus on control.

 **Effects:**
 - Reduce your Stress by up to your [[wis]] (3) points